qiyunlab/HGTector/README.md

 HGTector2
 =========

-**HGTector2** is a completely re-engineered software tool, featuring a fully-automated analytical pipeline with smart determination of parameters which requires minimum human involvement, a re-designed command-line interface which facilitates standardized scientific computing, and a high-quality Python 3 codebase.
+**HGTector2** is a completely re-engineered software tool, featuring a fully automated analytical pipeline with smart determination of parameters which requires minimum human involvement, a re-designed command-line interface which facilitates standardized scientific computing, and a high-quality Python 3 codebase.

 **HGTector** is a computational pipeline for genome-wide detection of putative horizontal gene transfer (HGT) events based on sequence homology search hit distribution statistics.